Emotional Intelligence Strategies for Returning to the Office

 Seize the moment to innovate and optimize.

-Transitional moments provide an opportunity to identify what ways of working should stay and what doesn't fit anymore.
-We can't go back to the way we worked as it was in the pre-COVID world, and we don't want to!
+Transitional moments provide an opportunity to identify what ways of working should stay and what doesn’t fit anymore.
+We can’t go back to the way we worked as it was in the pre-COVID world, and we don’t want to!
 Burnout rates were overwhelming, stress prolific, and inequities abundant.
-Now is the moment to consider how we work and identify practical ways to optimize for the most significant engagement, trust and well-being of each team member.
+Now is the moment to consider how we work and identify practical ways to improve engagement at work, trust and well-being of each team member.
 Schedule time to have conversations as a team around what changes might be supportive.
 Envision what the most successful, equitable, inclusive and well version of your team would look and feel like.
 Dream big!
 Engage as a group to determine practical ways to support individual and organizational goals and create win-win solutions.

 Focus on strengthening connection (for in-person and remote colleagues).